 Solid silver or sterling silver is not used commonly as a principal frame material because it doesn’t make very wearable or comfortable frames.
 Sometimes silver is used as a trace element in metal alloy frames and often provides a jewelry-like accent on plastic frames.

-Wood or Faux Wood:
+Wood or Faux Wood glasses:

 True wood is often used for sustainability purposes to create frames.
 Sometimes, faux wood finishes are applied to frames for fashionable purposes.

 Oak’s reputation is justified.
 Used for carpentry, it is solid and durable.
-Slightly flexible, it offers unusual resistance to shocks, falls, and even to heat.
+Slightly flexible, it offers unusual resistance to shocks, falls, and even heat.
 It is thanks to these qualities, as well as its organic, traditional appearance, that many designers choose oak for their wooden glasses.

 Ash has been used for centuries to make tool handles and even wheels of cheese.
 Solid, it resists damage from falls and changes in temperature.
 Above all, it does not deform: once formed, ash retains its shape practically forever.
 Extremely widespread in the Northern Hemisphere, ash is inexpensive.
 So it is logical that many new brands choose it as a lower-risk investment.